American Dairy Coalition Inc.

 Mexico is huge market for Wisconsin cheese

 Kristin Solum | Leader-Telegram

 Losing Immigrant Workers on Dairy Farms Would Nearly Double Retail Milk Prices and Cost the Economy More than $32 Billion, Report Finds

 Half of all workers on U.S. dairy farms are immigrants, and the damage from losing those workers would extend far beyond the farms, nearly doubling retail milk prices and costing the total U.S. economy more than $32 billion, according to a report commissioned by the National Milk Producers Federation.

 The report, which includes the results of a nationwide survey of farms, found that one-third of all U.S. dairy farms employ foreign-born workers, and that those farms produce nearly 80 percent of the nation’s milk.

 Write a letter to the editor of your local paper (Wisconsin)

-Dairy industry resources, research, trends, and insights.
+Dairy industry resources, research, policy, guides, and insights.
 If you have anything to share, please contact us.